directus-labs/guest-authoring/next-auth-with-directus/index.md

     ```

-    This file will tell docker the configurations to use when starting a new directus container in docker.
+    This file will tell Docker the configurations to use when starting a new Directus container in Docker.

 4. Run the command on the command line: